byronpendason/byronpendason.github.io/young_penda.md

 Penda drew his seax from his cloak, and pointed it at the monster.

 The monster began to laugh.
-"I am an ettin, one of the first sons of Gimm!
+"I am an ettin, one of the first sons of Gymm!
 My skin cannot be pierced by any human-made weapon."

 Penda just smiled.
 "This seax is no human sword; it was forged by Wayland the Smith for my ancestor Icel!"